-- number of lanes provided each movement,
+- Number of lanes provided for each movement.

-- length of turn bays,
+- Length of turn bays.

-- presence of additional through lanes in the vicinity of the intersection,
+- Presence of additional through lanes in the vicinity of the intersection.

-- location of detectors, and
+- Location of detectors.

-- use of left-turn phasing.
+- Use of left-turn phasing.

 Each traffic movement should have an adequate number of lanes to ensure that it requires no more than its "fair" share of the signal cycle.
 In general, one lane is needed for every 300 to 500 veh/h served by the associated traffic movement during peak traffic periods.